transtractor/transtractor-lib/docs/index.rst

 **Universal PDF Bank Statement Parsing**

-Transtractor (Transaction Extractor) is a high-performance library for extracting transaction data from PDF bank statements.
+The Transtractor (Transaction Extractor) is a high-performance library for extracting transaction data from PDF bank statements.
 Built with Rust for speed and wrapped with a Python API for ease of use.

 .. image:: https://github.com/transtractor/transtractor-lib/actions/workflows/tests.yml/badge.svg